-Our south facing second floor is our master bedroom haven offering comfortable, spacious living.
+Our south facing second floor is our master bedroom haven, very spacious comfortable living space.
 The inviting king bed, sitting area, sun deck, yoga space, laundry and master bath provide ongoing nurturance and ample inspiration to rest and relax.

 Our arts and crafts home house was built in 1915 and will soon turn 100!
 The master bedroom is the entire second floor of the house, 1000 square feet including a 12x 12 bathroom, full laundry, and a sleeping loft (8x10).
 The king bed is deluxe with all the extras, featherbed, down comforters and lots of down pillows.
 There is not a fridge but if there was, you may never want to leave.
 In warm months the air flow is wonderful and with all the windows open and warm air streaming through it feels like a tree house.
 In the winter months, the light pours through the skylights and the sun streams through barren trees in the room.
 Its a great place to get quiet, study relax, and come together.
 There is a yoga space and lot of cushions and pillows for meditation, plus east and west facing windows and two skylights.
 The south facing deck off the bedroom (12x 12) that expands that opens you up to the lush backyards and welcomes in the warm sun.